 Brain Food is a series of workshops which teach graduate students effective ways to approach their research, writing, and data analysis.
-Undergraduate students working on a major research paper or capstone project are also welcome to attend.
-The Brain Food workshop series is offered every semester.
+Undergraduate students working on a major research paper or capstone project are also welcome to participate.

 To register for these sessions, visit the Library’s Events Calendar.

-Note for Faculty Members: If you are considering requiring your students to attend Brain Food, please notify Brain Food staff in advance by emailing email@example.com.
+Note for Faculty Members: If you are considering requiring your students to participate in Brain Food, please notify Brain Food staff in advance by emailing email@example.com.

 Formulating Your Research Question